RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 For example:

-Instance 1 assigns a map to a key within a JSON document.
+Instance 1 assigns an object to a key within a JSON document.

 Instance 2 assigns an array to the same key.